-If children are found in possession of tobacco (including e-cigarettes), alcohol, glue, solvents or prescribed or over-the counter medicines, parents will be informed and appropriate steps taken.
+If children are found in possession of tobacco (including e-cigarettes), alcohol, glue, solvents or prescribed or over-the counter medicines, we will inform the individuals pupil's parents or carer, though there is no requirement to do so.

 In an emergency arising from an incident involving abuse, the well-being of the pupil is paramount.
 In all instances: